Comparison of The Best AI Language Learning Apps

 - Receive color‑coded visual feedback (green for correct pronunciation, red/orange for areas needing improvement)

-- Follow personalized lesson paths that adapt to focus on your specific pronunciation challenges
+- Follow personalized lesson paths that adapt to your specific pronunciation challenges

 - Access visual guides demonstrating correct tongue and lip positions for difficult sounds